JRC-COMBINE/NoiseCut/README.md

 ## Usage

-Use cases of the useful functions of `noisecut` package has been provided on examples section.
+Use cases of the useful functions of `noisecut` package has been provided on [docs/notebooks](docs/notebooks/) in Jupyter notebook format.
 Examples show you how to use the package to fit the model and investigate the predicted results in score, probability or simple binary output format.

 ## License

-`noisecut` was created by Hedieh Mirzaieazar.
+`noisecut` was created by Hedieh Mirzaieazar and Moein E. Samadi.
 It is licensed under the terms of the GPLv3 license.